 The great art created within our walls has always been the product of diverse points of view, and we welcome students, instructors, visitors, and staff to The League, regardless of their gender identity, sexual orientation, age, religion, or ethnic, racial, or national identity.
 However, we recognize we have more work to do.
 Creating a fully diverse, inclusive, and equitable space for teaching and learning fine art is an active process that The League must commit itself to everyday.
 If we want to see a world without the structural racism and exclusion that has pervaded the fine arts for centuries, we must work together to help create it ourselves.

 Our first step is to ensure that we are creating a culture at The League that not only represents the many diverse communities we serve, but that encourages us to expand our reach, and welcome new and different voices into the fine arts.
-To this end, The League is currently in the process of forming an advisory committee of instructors, students, members, staff, and representatives from the community at large to help us establish benchmarks and processes that ensure The League is doing all we can to create a more inclusive community.
+To this end, The League has formed an advisory committee of instructors, students, members, staff, and representatives from the community at large to help us establish benchmarks and processes that ensure The League is doing all we can to create a more inclusive community.

 We look forward to sharing more details with you soon.
 For any inquiries regarding Inclusion, Diversity, Equity, & Accessibility please contact our IDEA Manager, Valentine Aprile at [email protected]